HMS Expedition (1679): Service 1702-1709

-With the outbreak of the War of Spanish Succession (1702-1712), she was commissioned under Captain John Knapp for service in Rear-Admiral Sir Stafford Fairborne's Squadron for the expedition to Cadiz, Spain.
-Admiral Fairborne's Squadron was detached to reconnoiter Corunna for French ships on the 22nd of July.
+With the outbreak of the War of Spanish Succession (1702–1712), she was commissioned under Captain John Knapp for service in Rear-Admiral Sir Stafford Fairborne's Squadron for the expedition to Cadiz, Spain.
+Admiral Fairborne's Squadron was detached to reconnoiter Corunna for French ships on 22 July.
 Finding nothing they rejoined Sir George Rooke's Fleet at sea on 8 August.
 The Fleet arrived at the Bay of Bulls (north of Cadiz) on the 12th.
 After may meeting and indecision the Fleet departed on 18 September.
 On 21 September it was learned that a French Fleet and Spanish treasure ships were in the vicinity of Vigo Bay.
 On the 11th a council of war was held to determine the ships that would initially enter the bay.
 HMS Expedition was not chosen and remained off the entrance of the Bay of Vigo.
 She returned to England.
 In July 1704 she was lying at Portsmouth with no captain assigned.

 In 1705 she was commissioned under Captain Thomas Coale sailing in Rear-Admiral Thomas Dilke's squadron.
 She fought at the Battle of Marbella on 10 March 1705.
 During the action two French ships the Magnanime (74) and the Lys (86) were driven ashore and burnt, three French ships were taken, the 60-gun Arrogant, the 66-gun Ardent and the 66-gun Marquis.
 In 1706 she sailed to Brazil.

 She was under Captain Edward Windsor in 1707 as Commodore Charles Wager's Flagship for operations in the West Indies.
 The small squadron sailed from Plymouth on 10 April 1707.
 In 1708 she came under Captain Henry Long remaining as Wager's Flagship.
 With the intent of attacking the Spanish Treasure prior to it arriving at Havana, Cuba, Commodore Wager sailed in January 1708 to intercept these vessels.
 After two months it was discovered that the ships would not sail before 1 May.
 He returned to Port Royal, then sailed again on 14 April.
 The vessels were sighted on 28 May making for Cartagena, Venezuela.
 She fought in Wager's Action at Cartagena on 28 May 1708.
 Two Spanish 64-gun vessels were destroyed, and a 44-gun vessel was taken.
-After the action the captains of Portland and Kingston were court martialed and dismissed from their ships and never served againClowes (1898), Chapter XXIII, pages 373-376.
+After the action the captains of Portland and Kingston were court martialed and dismissed from their ships and never served againClowes (1898), Chapter XXIII, pages 373–376.

 She arrived at Portsmouth on 11 March 1709 to be dismantle for rebuilding.